Nettopalkkasi.fi

 A single gross salary, two stories

 Where you live affects how much of your gross salary stays in your pocket.
-Municipal tax alone can mean hundreds of euros a year.
+Municipal tax is often the only difference — but it can amount to thousands of euros a year.

 Capital